Raghav323/Alfetta/PID_Controller.md

 1.**Sampling rate** : For a PI controller  prefer to have a system where each sample falls within ±1% to ±5 of the correct sample time, and a long-term average rate that is right on the button.

-2. **Prevent Integrator Windup**: If you use a PI controller, then all the time spent in saturation can cause the integrator state to grow (wind up) to very large values.
+2.**Prevent Integrator Windup**: If you use a PI controller, then all the time spent in saturation can cause the integrator state to grow (wind up) to very large values.
 When the plant reaches the target, the integrator value is still very large, so the plant drives beyond the target while the integrator unwinds and the process reverses.
 This situation can get so